 Painting exhibition until 11 June 2022

-Sara Miguel He began his artistic career as a self-taught artist.
-Her formation in international relations, at the Faculty of Economics of the University of Coimbra, proved to be fundamental in the discovery of various artistic languages with expression about the identity and the worldview.
-Graduated in classic ballet from Imperial Classical Ballet, she received two honorable mentions, the first referring to the José Estêvão Literary Prize (2014) and the second in the area of painting in the Aveiro Young Creator contest (2019).She participated in the artzine "Ultra Violenta", edition n°11, with two works (2020).
-For two years he attended the Start-Teatro School of Stories Training and various dance stages at the Aveirense Theater from 2008 to 2012, some of them with the Naconal Ballet and Ballet Theater, with the Quorum Ballet company and the Jeune Company Genève Ballet.
-Member of the European Youth Parliament, representing José Estêvão Secondary School, which took place in Matosinhos (2013), she joined the organization of the National Meeting of International Relations Students at Coimbra University (2015).In the last years, Sara Miguel She has been dedicated to the fine arts, being recognized by painting, embroidered on photography and mixed techniques.
-She held a collective exhibition on Avenida Café-Recerto in Aveiro entitled “Black”.“Origin” is the new exposure of the painter.
-Second Sara Miguel: “For me the universe is full of origins, of various processes.
-One of these origins and its process is a blank screen.
-Of these creative processes, two collections have sprung up here today, although not in its entirety: the Raízes Collection and the Orgânico Collection.
-These collections and other works that accompany them, address something very deep, with a certain enigmatic character (the puzzles of life), almost as if the various structures and plans we know, such as social, psychological, political , physical, emotional, referring to a puzzle where several pieces fit, removing or reconfiguring.
-These two collections and other works lead us to a position of question: What is the essence?
+Sara Miguel began his artistic career as a self-taught artist.
+His training in International Relations, at the Faculty of Economics of the University of Coimbra, proved to be fundamental in the discovery of different artistic languages with expression on the identity and vision of the world.
+Graduated in Classical Ballet by Imperial Classical Ballet, she received two honorable mentions, the first referring to the José Estêvão Literary Prize (2014) and the second in the area of painting in the Aveiro Young Creator Contest (2019).Participated in the artzine "Ultra Violenta", edition n°11, with two works (2020).
+Attended for two years the theater school Start-teatro Histórias Formação and several dance internships at Teatro Aveirense from 2008 to 2012, some of them with Companhia Naconal de Bailado and with Ballet Teatro, with Companhia Quorum Ballet and with Companhia Jeune Geneva Ballet.
+Member of the European Youth Parliament, representing José Estêvão Secondary School, which took place in Matosinhos (2013), he was part of the organization of the National Meeting of International Relations Students of the University of Coimbra (2015).In the last years, Sara Miguel she has dedicated herself to the plastic arts, being recognized for painting, embroidery on photography and mixed techniques.
+He held a group exhibition at Avenida Café-Concerto in Aveiro entitled “Sopro”.“Origin” is the painter’s new exhibition.
+Second Sara Miguel: “For me, the universe is full of origins, of different processes.
+One such origin and process is a blank canvas.
+These creative processes gave rise to two collections that are on display here today, although not in their entirety: the Raízes Collection and the Orgânico Collection.
+These collections and the other works that accompany them, approach something very profound, with a certain enigmatic character (the enigmas of life), almost as if they represented the different structures and plans that we know, such as the social, psychological, political , physical, emotional, referring us to a puzzle where different pieces fit together, remove or reconfigure.
+These two collections and other works lead us to a position of questioning: what is the essence?
 The immaterial?
 What is the source, the origin of feelings and emotions?
 Reason or emotion?
-They seek to express, after constant research of shapes and lines, points and colors, this something that is in a gross, pure state, ready to be transformed.
-And here we return to the beginning of the process, we return to origin.”
+They seek to express, after a constant search for shapes and lines, dots and colors, that something that is in a raw, pure state, ready to be transformed.
+And here we go back to the beginning of the process, we go back to the origin.”